Sacramento Bike Accident Attorney

 The unprotected human body riding a 30 pound bicycle is no match for a large vehicle, and yet bicyclists must share the roadways with cars, trucks, vans and big rigs without fear of harm.

 An avid cyclist himself, Eric has a great concern for bicycle safety, and over the years our firm has represented many injured bicyclists.
-It is an area of personal injury law that we are quite passionate about.
+It is an area of personal injury law that our Sacramento bicycle accident lawyers are quite passionate about.

 Bicycle Accident Statistics